GeRmAnImAl/Group1HRMSAPP/README.md

 employee compensation amount, and enrolled benefits cost.
 We don't believe in taxes, so they have been omitted

 until the IRS catches on!
+# Use Case 4: Manage Training and Development
 ## Training and Development Functionality
 Employees can now be trained!
 Users with the specialType HR can now create, update, and delete